BEVBert: Multimodal Map Pre-training for Language-guided Navigation

 In $\mathcal{L}_{\textrm{TF}}$, the agent executes ground-truth actions $\mathbf{a}_{t}^{*}$ to follow the expert trajectory $\mathbf{\Gamma}$, and the loss is the accumulation of negative log-likelihoods of these expert actions.
 In $\mathcal{L}_{\textrm{SF}}$, the agent generates trajectory $\tilde{\mathbf{\Gamma}}$ by on-policy action sampling and supervised by pseudo labels $\mathbf{a}_{t}^{G*}$.
 Specifically, the action is sampled via the predicted action probability distribution at each step, and the pseudo labels are determined via goal-oriented or fidelity-oriented heuristics.
-A goal-oriented label is an observed node that has the shortest path length to the final target location, while a fidelity-oriented label is an observed node through which the sampled path has the highest fidelity (NDTW) with the expert path.
-We use goal-oriented labels for R2R and REVERIE, while fidelity-oriented labels for RxR because it does not have shortest-path prior.
+A goal-oriented label is a ghost node that has the shortest path length to the final target location, while a fidelity-oriented label is a ghost node through which the sampled path has the highest fidelity (\texttt{NDTW}) with the expert path.
+We use goal-oriented labels for R2R/R2R-CE and REVERIE, while fidelity-oriented labels for RxR because it does not have shortest-path prior.
 Besides, OG loss is added for fine-tuning on REVERIE: {

 }